Unity-Technologies/furioos-sdk-js/README.md

   <summary>
     <b>ON_RESUME_SESSION</b>
     <p>
-      Bind a callback that will be called when player is initialized.
+      Bind a callback that will be called when the player is initialized.
-      Lets you know if you can restart a session in progress.
+      It Lets you know if you can restart a session in progress.
     </p>
   </summary>